 In the Sixth Form

-Sixth Form studies demand that you as students take a much greater responsibility for your own learning.
-In addition, the UCAS applications system and the university or employment lifestyle upon which you will shortly be embarking require considerable preparation.
-The support offered to Holy Family Sixth Formers is designed to guide you through this transition, increasing your skills and confidence in preparation for university and subsequent employment.
+Sixth Form studies demand that you, as students, take a much greater responsibility for your own learning.
+In addition, the UCAS applications system, apprenticeship applications and the university or employment lifestyle, upon which you will shortly be embarking, require considerable preparation.
+The support offered to Holy Family Sixth Formers is designed to guide you through this transition, increasing your skills and confidence in preparation for further study and/or employment.